timothyhull/breadpool-self-eval/docs/index.md

 === "Overview :material-cursor-default-click:"

-    My self-evaluation encompasses both SO or NSO positions because I consider myself an **official*** who wants to support *all* roller derby officiating roles.
-I seek to continuously improve at *every* position, on- and off-skates.
-I believe that practicing and serving in SO roles makes me a better NSO, and practicing and serving in NSO roles makes me a better SO.
-I give my best effort every day to develop a deeper understanding of gameplay, rules theory, and the people involved in roller derby to support ongoing improvement of the experience for teams, my peer officials, volunteers, spectators, and the global roller derby community.
+    My self-evaluation encompasses both SO or NSO positions because I consider myself an **official** who works to earn the trust of my peers to excel in *all* roller derby officiating roles and at any level of competition.
+I seek to continuously improve at *every* NSO and SO position because I believe the more I know in each role, the better I will be in every role.

+    I work every single day to develop a deeper understanding of gameplay, rules theory, and the people involved in roller derby so I can support an ongoing improvement of the experience for teams, my peer officials, volunteers, spectators, and the global roller derby community.

     <figure markdown>
     ![Jam Timer, Female Division JRDA Playoffs: Santa Cruz, June, 2024 - Credit: Mckay Grundstein-Helvey (@mgh2pdx on Instagram)](images/breadpool_jt_jrda_f_playoffs_6_23_24.png){ width="350" style="filter: drop-shadow(0 0 0.2rem black)" }